mat-docs/packages/README.md

-# Mclaren Applied Nuget Repository
+# Motion Applied Nuget Repository

-Nuget package repository for Mclaren Applied, a valid license is required to use these libraries.
+Nuget package repository for Motion Applied, a valid license is required to use these libraries.
 If you need a license, please speak to [MA customer support](https://mclarenappliedtechnologies.zendesk.com/hc/en-us/categories/360000363854-ATLAS-and-SQLRace).

 ## Steps to connect from Visual Studio